Packing theory derived from phyllotaxis and products of linear forms 0: Parastichies from a viewpoint of lattice-basis reduction and Markoff theory

 \section{Parastichies from a viewpoint of lattice-basis reduction and Markoff theory}

 Mathematically, parastichies are the images of lines that connect lattice points with the shortest vectors.
-In order to see this more precisely, it is useful to review Markov theory from a viewpoint of the lattice theory.
-Although similar results have been known in the study of indefinite quadratic forms, Proposition~\ref{prop: Selling reduced basis} is a result on the reduction of positive-definite quadratic forms.
+In order to see this more precisely, it is useful to review Markov theory from a viewpoint of the reduction theory of lattices.
+Proposition~\ref{prop: Selling reduced basis} describes a result on indefinite binary quadratic forms in terms of the reduction of positive-definite quadratic forms.

 Let $\varphi_1 > 0 > \varphi_2$ be real numbers with the continued fraction expansions: